solertesting-prog/test/test/README.md

-# Lexy BE
-Welcome to the Interview Backend Challenge!
 This project is built with **FastAPI** for serving the API and **Pydantic** for robust data validation, following a clean architecture approach to ensure maintainability and scalability.

 ## 🎯 Objectives